ddemeyer/ISHMeasure/README.md

 ## Prerequisites

 When you have PowerShell 5 on your client machine, the PSVersion entry in `$PSVersionTable` reads 5.0... and PackageManagement is there implicitly.
 When you have a PowerShell version lower than 5 on your client machine, the PSVersion entry in `$PSVersionTable` reads 4.0 or even 3.0.
-Note that the latest Knowledge Center 2016SP3/12.0.3 release is only verified with PowerShell 4 (not 5 or above), so don't upgrade your servers.
+Note that up to Knowledge Center 2016SP3/12.0.3 release is only verified with PowerShell 4 (not 5 or above), so don't upgrade your servers.
 As ISHMeasure is about a client-side web services driven library I actually don't expect you to even install it on a server.

 So either upgrade to [Windows Management Framework 5.0](https://www.microsoft.com/en-us/download/details.aspx?id=50395) or stay on PowerShell 4 and install [Package Management Preview – March 2016 for PowerShell 4 & 3](https://blogs.msdn.microsoft.com/powershell/2016/03/08/package-management-preview-march-2016-for-powershell-4-3-is-now-available/).